ludwekin/ludwekin.github.io/_posts/2025-09-01-english-learning-record.md

 23. ROS 2 enables a very deep integration with PX4, to the extent that you can create flight modes in ROS 2 that are indistinguisable from internal PX4 modes.

+24. However the increased complexity versus a Quadcopter makes them more failure prone.